 Always wear sunglasses outdoors.

-The more you keep your face from the sun and elements, the less wrinkles you’ll have.
-It’s that simple.
+Your skin at 40 is especially delicate, so the more you keep your face from the sun and elements, the less wrinkles you'll have.
+It's that simple.
 Consider yourself shady.

 Try dry brushing.